lorforlinux/docs.beagleboard.io/books/pru-cookbook/05blocks/blocks.rst

 We also have our ``for`` loop inside the ``while`` loop that can be unrolled.
 Unfortunately ``UNROLL()`` doesn't work on it, therefore we have to do it by hand.
 We could take the loop and just copy it three times, but that would make it harder to maintain the code.
-Instead I convered the loop into a ``#define`` (lines 14-24) and invoked ``update()`` as needed (lines 48-51).
+Instead I converted the loop into a ``#define`` (lines 14-24) and invoked ``update()`` as needed (lines 48-51).
 This is not a function call.
 Whenever the preprocessor sees the ``update()`` it copies the code an then it's compiled.